The Minimalist Travel Planning Guide

 There are certain things (like travel sized toiletries and beach gear) that you can always keep packed up and ready to simply throw in your luggage whenever you take a trip.
 Having a set of pre-packed items significantly cuts down on travel prep time.

-Keep small travel items pre-packed in an organizer (such as the Away Dopp Kit) and periodically refresh the stock so when you’re headed on a trip you can just grab the organizer, toss it in your luggage and go.
+Keep small travel items pre-packed in an organizer (such as Away Travel Cubes) and periodically refresh the stock so when you’re headed on a trip you can just grab the organizer, toss it in your luggage and go.

 If you wear a daily uniform you’ll cut your packing time in half by not having to think too hard about outfits.
 Even if you don’t wear a uniform in your everyday life, consider creating a standard set of go-to travel outfits (a mini capsule wardrobe or set of daily uniforms for travel) or sticking to a set color scheme to alleviate the “what to pack” stress.

-We pretty much get the bulk of our travel wear from Everlane because of their minimalist style and attainable prices.
+We pretty much get the bulk of our travel wear from L’Agence because of their minimalist style and attainable prices.
 And because their relaxed essentials for men and women seem to hold up well to frequent travel.
+If you are traveling to more of an outdoor destination, Filson has some versatile clothing and accessories to stay comfortable and stylish.

 Believe it or not, many people don’t know how to properly fold and arrange items based on what they are taking.
 Rolling items helps maximize space.
 Folding will minimize wrinkles.
 Bundling and grouping like items makes it easier to reach in and pull things out when needed.